LooveToLoose/DiscordSquidBot/README.md

 Create Virtual Environment

 This is done to make sure none of the dependencies mess with anything else on your system.
-To create the virtual environment, run `python3.10 -m venv ./venv`.
+To create the virtual environment, run `python -m venv ./venv`.
 This will create a new folder, `venv`, that contains your virtual environment.

 Next, you need to activate the virtual environment.
 You'll need to do this every time you enter the shell to start the bot, so it always uses the right dependencies.